 As the crowds thin out, many accommodations will drop their rates and offer appealing specials which makes your planned safari suddenly much more affordable.
 Or you can finally indulge yourself in the luxury of an all-inclusive five star resort, which otherwise would have been out of reach.
-Even airline tickets are usually more budget friendly compared to the busy months like July and August.
+Even airline tickets are usually more budget-friendly compared to busy months like July and August.

-Your biggest concern, understandably, is obvious that it will rain all day and your holiday will fall apart.
+Your biggest concern, understandably, may be that it will rain all day and your holiday will fall apart.
 This is not the case.
-Typically, it does not rain continuously.
+Usually it does not rain continuously.
 It is often a heavy downpour at night or early in the morning which will clear up again and be followed by the sun.

 Moreover, temperatures of about 25 degrees are ideal.
-It is not as hot and dusty as in January-February and especially in places at a higher altitude it won’t get as cold as during the winter months June to August.
+It is not as hot and dusty as in January-February and especially in places at a higher altitude it will not get as cold as during the winter months June to August.

 4. Excellent photographic opportunities

 We sincerely think that just before, during and after the wet season, the scenery is at its most beautiful!
 With dramatic skies full of rain clouds in the background, the light becomes intense and deep.
 The rains transform the dusty plains into lush grasslands, leaving the air fresh and crisp.
 After some good rains, the floor of the Ngorongoro Crater will suddenly be blooming luxuriantly, with pink, yellow, blue and white flowers everywhere.
 Also Zanzibar turns into a luscious green scenery, a gorgeous contrast with the white sandy beaches.
 And days tend to end with luminous sunsets.